samyfrey/passbook/README.md

 * MongoDB resource models are created with mongoose, there is a one-to-many relationship between a client and loan documents and a one-to-one relationship between a loan and a client.
 A loan can only be created if a client exisits.
 * CRUD functions for each resource
 * RESTful routes to hit each API endpoint
+* React components are seperated in two folders: pages and feature components.

 resource | index | available routes